mustafa-qamaruddin/starrocks/README.md

-Another possibility is to mount the resources directly with a host mount path to the superset volumes Separation for future extensibility to add a kubernetes operator and for illustrative prototype purpose Separation for ease of testing without messing around with the Superset helm chart
+Another possibility is to mount the resources directly with a host mount path to the superset volumes Separation for future extensibility to add a kubernetes operator and for illustrative prototype purpose Separation for ease of testing without messing around with the Superset helm chart The question is how do you get the resources dats folder mounted on the prod cluster? via Flux?

 ```

+minikube mount /Users/mustafa/Documents/starrocks-project/superset-initialization/config:/mnt/superset-initialization
+minikube mount /Users/mustafa/Documents/target:/mnt/target

 helm install superset-init-job ./superset-initialization
+helm uninstall superset-init-job
 ```

 # Superset Links